 Experimental: Lonapegsomatropin

-Lonapegsomatropin administered once-weekly by subcutaneous injection
+Lonapegsomatropin administered once-weekly by subcutaneous injection.

 Placebo Comparator: Placebo

-Placebo for Lonapegsomatropin administered once-weekly by subcutaneous injection
+Placebo for Lonapegsomatropin administered once-weekly by subcutaneous injection.

 Active Comparator: Somatropin

-Somatropin administered once-daily by subcutaneous injection
+Somatropin administered once-daily by subcutaneous injection.

 Somatropin solution is provided in a pre-filled pen intended for daily subcutaneous injection.
-Due to the different hGH dose requirements, depending on subject's age and concomitant use of oral estrogen, this trial has 3 dosing groups per arm, followed by gradual increasing dose titration to a target maintenance dose.
+Due to the different hGH dose requirements, depending on participant's age and concomitant use of oral estrogen, this trial has 3 dosing groups per arm, followed by gradual increasing dose titration to a target maintenance dose.

 What is the study measuring?